 Information and advice on how to get to Laos from Cambodia, Thailand and other parts of Southeast Asia via land borders or by air.

-Go off-the-beaten-track to the remote village of Ban Pak Nguey - This is our Laos Homestay and Stray is the only group that visits it!
+Go off-the-beaten-track to a remote village on the banks of the Mekong River.
+This is our Laos Homestay and Stray is the only group that visits it!